aakennes/demo/README.md

  1. Add StartPanel as start panel:
   * Press "Exit" will return to StartPanel (√)
   * StartPanel can display if a ip table is empty or full
-  * StartPanel can change the profile color/name with SettingPanel (√)
+  * StartPanel can change the profile color/name with HistoryPanel (√)
   * Beautify SettingPanel (√)
  2. Beautify NorthPanel: Add profile color and grade/rank
  3. Finish Net.java